erkyrath/cheapglk/README.txt

 * Permissions

 The CheapGlk, GiDispa, and GiBlorb libraries, as well as the glk.h header file, are copyright 1998-2016 by Andrew Plotkin.
-They are distributed under the MIT license; see the "LICENSE" file.
+The GiDebug library is copyright 2014-2017 by Andrew Plotkin.
+All are distributed under the MIT license; see the "LICENSE" file.